WizArdZ3658/WizArdZ3658/README.md

 <br/>

 ## I'm SomnAth Pal
-- A Computer Science undergraduate, currently in final year.
+- A Computer Science undergraduate, currently in final year @IIIT-Kalyani.
 - I've worked as a Full Stack Developer and Back End Developer (as an intern).
 - Actively searching for a 6-month internship.